Programs

 Decay

-Often the result of an injury that lends itself as a breading ground for opportunistic fungi in the tree.
+Often the result of an injury provides a breeding ground for opportunistic fungi in the tree.
 Detecting decay is now done using an instrument called a resistograph which can even reveal a decay pocket invisible from the outside.
+Through resistograph technology, our arborists are able to detect wood decay, stages of rot, hollow areas, and cracks.

 Root Diseases